Pope Francis agrees to visit Canada amid calls for a residential schools apology

 “The Canadian Conference of Catholic Bishops has invited the Holy Father to make an apostolic journey to Canada, also in the context of the long-standing pastoral process of reconciliation with indigenous peoples,” the Vatican said in a statement.
 “His Holiness has indicated his willingness to visit the country on a date to be settled in due course.”

 The Most.
-Rev. Raymond Poisson, bishop of Mont-Laurier, Quebec, and president of the Canadian Conference of Catholic Bishops, said he prayed that Francis’ visit “will be a significant milestone in the journey toward reconciliation and healing.”
+Rev. Raymond Poisson, bishop of Mont-Laurier, Quebec, and president of the Canadian Conference of Catholic Bishops, said he prayed that Francis’s visit “will be a significant milestone in the journey toward reconciliation and healing.”

+RoseAnne Archibald, national chief of the Assembly of First Nations, said she would welcome Francis in Canada – when he arrives to issue “a long overdue apology to residential school survivors.”

+“The Catholic Church must be accountable and acknowledge their responsibility for implementing and running these institutions of assimilation and genocide,” she said in a statement.

 The first residential schools in Canada began operating in the 19th century; the last one closed in the 1990s.
 They were mostly run by Catholic orders or entities.
 Children at the schools were punished for speaking their native languages and practicing their traditions, setting off cycles of multigenerational trauma.